lammps/lammps/doc/src/bond_bpm_rotational.rst

   .. parsed-literal::

+       *store/local* values = fix_ID N attributes ...
-       *store/local* values = ID of associated fix store/local followed by one or more attributes
+          * fix_ID = ID of associated internal fix to store data
+          * N = prepare data for output every this many timesteps
+          * attributes = zero or more of the below attributes may be appended

             *id1, id2* = IDs of 2 atoms in the bond
             *time* = the timestep the bond broke
             *x, y, z* = the center of mass position of the 2 atoms when the bond broke (distance units) *x/ref, y/ref, z/ref* = the initial center of mass position of the 2 atoms (distance units)

        *overlay/pair* value = none
           bonded particles will still interact with pair forces